 Portfolio Manager/Sub-Investment Adviser

-The investment adviser for the fund is The Dreyfus Corporation ("Dreyfus").
-Investment decisions for the fund have been made since the fund's inception by a team of investment professionals led by David A. Daglio, CFA, and Elizabeth Slover.
-Mr. Daglio is a senior managing director and the lead portfolio manager on the U.S. opportunistic value strategies at The Boston Company Asset Management, LLC ("TBCAM"), an affiliate of Dreyfus, where he has been employed since 1998.
-In 2001, he became a dual employee of TBCAM and Dreyfus.
+The investment adviser for the fund is The Dreyfus Corporation.
+Investment decisions for the fund have been made since the fund's inception in December 2011 by a team of investment professionals led by David A. Daglio, CFA and Elizabeth Slover, who share responsibility for managing the fund's portfolio.
+Mr. Daglio is a senior managing director and the lead portfolio manager on the U.S. opportunistic value strategies at TBCAM, where he has been employed since 1998.
 Ms. Slover is a senior managing director and the director of the core research team at TBCAM, where she has been employed since 2005.
-She has also been employed by Dreyfus since 2001.
+Mr. Daglio and Ms. Slover also have been employed by Dreyfus since 2001 and manage the fund as employees of Dreyfus.
+TBCAM investment professionals manage Dreyfus-managed funds pursuant to a dual-employee arrangement, under Dreyfus' supervision, and apply their firm's proprietary investment process in managing the funds.

 Top Holdings 2